Blogs

 USA – Cody’s Wish reacquainted with his namesake

 The success of Cody’s Wish in the US has been one of the feel-good stories in racing in recent times.
-The five-year-old son of Curlin is named after Cody Dorman, a local Kentucky resident, who suffers with Wolf-Hirschhorn syndrome, a condition that forces him to use a wheelchair and communicate via a tablet.
+The five-year-old son of Curlin is named after Cody Dorman, a local Kentucky resident, who suffers with Wolf-Hirschhorn syndrome, a condition that forces him to use a wheelchair andc communicate via a tablet.
 Dorman first met the then young weanling in 2018 and there was an immediate connection between the two, with Cody’s Wish laying his head on Dorman’s lap.

 The touching tale has only got better, with Cody’s Wish proving to be top-class on the track, recently adding a fourth Grade 1 to his list of accolades and amassing a huge fan following.